This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SamsClubMag #CollectiveBias

 - Preheat the oven to 375 degrees.

-- Pesto Sauce - Add the fresh basil, cashews, garlic, lemon juice, nutritional yeast, almond milk, salt, and pepper to a small blender cup and blend all the ingredients until it’s smooth and creamy.
-Set the sauce aside until later.
+- Add the fresh basil, cashews, garlic, lemon juice, nutritional yeast, almond milk, salt, and pepper to a small blender cup and blend until it’s smooth and creamy.

-- Quinoa FIlling - Once the onions are soft, add the 4 cloves of minced garlic and 2 tsp Italian seasonings to the pan, stir it around, and let it cook for a few minutes.
+- Once the onions are soft, add the minced garlic and Italian seasonings to the pan, stir, and let it cook for a few minutes.

-- Add the fresh spinach, cooked quinoa, and the cashew pesto sauce to the pan with the onions and garlic.
-Stir to combine the filling so the pesto sauce coats the quinoa and let it cook for 2-3 minutes or until the spinach starts to wilt.
+- Add the fresh spinach, cooked quinoa, and the pesto sauce to the pan with the onions and garlic.
+Stir to combine the filling so the sauce coats the quinoa and let it cook for a few minutes or until the spinach starts to wilt.

-- Drizzle a little bit of vegetable broth or water into the bottom of a medium casserole dish to stop the tomatoes from sticking to the bottom.
+- Add a little bit of water into the bottom of a medium casserole dish to stop the tomatoes from sticking to the bottom.
 Place the stuffed tomatoes in the baking dish and then bake it for 30 minutes or until the skin starts to blister.

 Notes

-- Store the leftover tomatoes in an airtight container in the fridge for 3-4 days or freeze them for a future meal.
+- Store the leftover tomatoes in an airtight container in the fridge for 3 days.
+You can freeze the filling, but don't freeze the whole tomato.

 This looks delicious!
 If I don't have time to make the pesto sauce, how much of the store bought pesto sauce do I use?